HuidaeCho/test_mysum.py/README.md

 # test_mysum.py and mysum.py

-These scripts demonstrate how to communicate with another Python script bi-directionally.
+These Python scripts demonstrate how to communicate with another Python script bi-directionally.

 ## Usage